 By operating responsibly and efficiently, we create value for our clients and shareholders worldwide.
 At the same time, we make an important contribution to the functioning of the economy through our banking activities and play a constructive role in society.

 As a global financial institution, Credit Suisse is closely interconnected with the economy and society and has responsibilities towards a wide range of stakeholders.
-Our primary function is to act as a reliable financial partner to our clients, providing services and advice to meet their individual needs.
-At the same time, we make a direct contribution to the economy in our role as a financial intermediary, bringing together lenders and borrowers of capital around the world – from companies and public sector bodies to private individuals and institutions.
-This includes supplying businesses with the capital they require to expand their activities and drive innovation, thus helping to foster economic growth and job creation.
+Our primary function as a global bank is to be a reliable and professional partner to our clients around the world, offering them a range of financial products and services to meet their individual needs.
+In this context, we also perform functions that are viewed as systemically relevant, including deposit-taking and lending.
+Credit Suisse plays an important role as a financial intermediary, bringing together borrowers and lenders of capital globally – from companies and public sector bodies to private individuals and institutions.
+We supply businesses with the capital resources they need to expand their activities and finance innovation, thus helping to drive economic growth and job creation.

 Dialogue with Regulators – International Reforms and Regulatory Developments

 To maintain financial market stability while ensuring a level playing field for international financial centers, it is essential for regulatory measures to be coordinated globally.
 This is especially critical in view of the cumulative effects that stricter bank regulations can have on the economy.
 For example, the restriction of banking activities as a result of higher regulatory requirements can stifle economic growth, with negative consequences for the labor market.
 Credit Suisse strives to balance the interests of its shareholders and the concerns of the regulatory authorities, legislators and other stakeholders within society, while focusing on the needs of clients.